Avoid Smoking and Restrict Alcohol

 Leverage Support.

 Talk openly about your goals with friends, family, or a counselor.
 Join online communities where people understand your struggles and victories.
-Remember accountability can be life changing.
+Remember, accountability can be life changing.

 Use Technology for Accountability.